mathias31415/diy_robotics/ROS-Packages/README.md

 ## Development
 Every mentioned package was developed more or less independend.
 For simple development and deployment, every package has its own GIT repository.
 In the development phase of the packages we connect a source folder from our host-machine to the docker container.
 This setup enables coding on the host-machine and testing the packages in a docker container at the same time.
-All changes in this setup are pushed on the dev branch of the desired repo. pleas refer to the Readme's in the desired package repos for deeper informations about the structure, development process and content of the introduced packages.
+All changes in this setup are pushed on the dev branch of the desired repo.
+Please refer to the Readme's in the desired package repos for deeper informations about the structure, development process and content of the introduced packages.

 ## Deployment
 After development was finished we reorganized the structure inside the package to the common ROS conventions and disconnected the source folder from our docker container.
 This was pushed to the main branch of the desired repo.
 For further deployment the repo which contains all the code gets directly cloned in the docker container while building the container from the provided image.